Karat Gold Compared: 9k, 10k, 12k, 14k, 18k, 22k, or 24k?

 22 Karat Gold

-At 91.6% purity, 22k gold is visually indistinguishable from 24k pure gold.
-Though the inclusion of 8.4% other metals (usually copper, silver, or zinc) increases its durability somewhat, this type of gold is still soft, easily deformed, and not good at holding gemstones securely.
+At 91.6% purity, 22k gold looks and feels very similar to 24k pure gold.
+Though the inclusion of 8.4% other metals increases its durability somewhat, this type of gold is still soft, easily deformed, and not good at holding gemstones securely.

 22k jewelry is especially popular in India, where it’s traditionally associated with status, investment, religious offerings, and weddings.